 - Publishing required legal notices in the official newspaper of the City as dictated by state law.

 - Attending the City Council meetings, as well as preparing and archival of the minutes of the meeting.

 - Coordinating of the various Boards and Commissions and the appointment process of new members.

 - Safeguarding and improving the public access to records, documents and files of the City, including responding to requests for information.

 - Managing and updating the Euless Code of Ordinances.

 There is an inherent delay from the time the City Council adopts an ordinance which amends one of the city code chapters, until the revisions can be codified and included in the official code of ordinances.

 The Planning and Development Department has information available on the proper use of political signs.

 Request for Public Information

-Request for Public Information, also referred to Open Records Requests, should be submitted to the City Secretary’s Office at 201 N. Ector Drive, Euless, Texas 76040 or via e-mail at email@example.com or via fax at 817-685-1416.
+Request for Public Information, also referred to as Open Records Requests, should be submitted to the City Secretary’s Office at 201 N. Ector Drive, Euless, Texas 76040 or via e-mail at email@example.com or by using the online Open Records Request Form.